-Jansky (1933) determined that certain detected radio noise was of cosmic origin, and was associated with the Galaxy, thus founding a new branch of science - Radio Astronomy.
-Shain (1951) observed the absorption of this cosmic radio noise by
+Jansky (1933) determined that certain detected radio noise was of cosmic origin and was associated with our galaxy, thus founding a new branch of science - radio astronomy.

-15 the ionosphere.
+Shain (1951) observed the absorption of this cosmic radio noise by the ionosphere.
 This led to the development of new instruments specifically designed for using this phenomenon to investigate the ionosphere.
 The first dedicated instruments to measure the absorption effect were developed shortly thereafter (e.g. Machin et al., 1952).
-One later example built by Little and Leinbach (1959) - the R.I.O.M.E.T.E.R (for Relative Ionospheric Opacity Meter for Extra-Terrestrial Emissions of Radio noise) - gave the name "riometer" to this generic class of instrument and the term "riometry" for the measurement of cosmic noise absorption (CNA) by the ionosphere.
-The riometer is a stable radio receiver with a known beam-pattern.
+One later example built by Little and Leinbach (1959) - the RIOMETER (for Relative Ionospheric Opacity Meter for Extra-Terrestrial Emissions of Radio noise) - gave the name "riometer" to this generic class of instrument and the term "riometry" to the measurement of cosmic noise absorption (CNA) by the ionosphere.

+The riometer is a stable radio receiver with a known beam pattern.
 It operates at some frequency just above the radio penetration frequency of the atmosphere so that it can detect cosmic radio noise.
 Reductions in received power are a result of the signal being absorbed by the ionosphere.
 Anomalous absorption is determined by comparing the received signal to the signal that would be expected as the result of transmission through an undisturbed ("quiet") ionosphere.
 At times of ionospheric disturbance, such as during aurorae or other particle precipitation events, increases in the electron density cause enhanced absorption of the radio signals (e.g. Hunsucker, 1991).

-The approach of using riometer measurements at several frequencies to determine the electron density profile (the density of free electrons as a function of line-of-sight) was first proposed by Parthasarathy et al. (1963).
-However, this work noted that best-fit profiles showed significant differences from theoretical profiles.
-In addition to observations made with discrete
+The approach of using riometer measurements at several frequencies to determine the electron density profile (the density of free electrons as a function of line of sight) was first proposed by Parthasarathy et al. (1963).
+However, this